11/01/2026

 Picasso (courtesy University of Michigan)

-Maya and all of Picasso’s other children, sued the estate to be named heirs.
+Maya and all of Picasso’s other children, sued the estate to be named as heirs.
 There was a court case and it was agreed to divide the estate amongst five heirs, four of whom (including Maya) were his offspring.

 Maya with her half-siblings, after Pablo’s death (courtesy The Guardian)